x

 Matthew LaMar

-Kansas City, Missouri, USA; Kansas City Royals third baseman Maikel Garcia (11) celebrates in the dugout after scoring a run in the eighth inning against the Chicago White Sox at Kauffman Stadium. | Peter Aiken-Imagn Images
+Kansas City Royals third baseman Maikel Garcia (11) throws to first base for an out in the eighth inning against the Los Angeles Dodgers at Kauffman Stadium. | Peter Aiken-Imagn Images

 Royals Review